USB Tethering on Windows 10 Easily!

 If you see Enabled on it, the tethering is successful.
 You’re able to access the Internet on your Windows 10.

-When the USB tethering stops working on your Windows 10, this problem is always due to the corrupted driver.
+When the USB tethering stops working on your Windows 10, probably the USB tethering driver on your computer is corrupted, old or missing.
 Replacing the driver with the built-in one on your Windows 10 manually, or updating your USB tethering driver via Driver Easy automatically, these two methods can always help you solve the problem.

-If you are not confident playing around with the drivers, it’s advised you use Driver Easy to help you solve the problem automatically.
+If you are not confident playing around with the drivers manually, or you don’t have the time or patience, we highly recommend you to use Driver Easy to help you solve the driver problem automatically.

 Driver Easy is a very helpful and credible driver tool.
 It will automatically recognize Windows 10 or any other version of Windows system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.